 The bass player and singer of the psychobilly band the Horrorpops, Patricia Day, sued the company manufacturing the famed Barbie dolls over a model that the singer claimed was directly based by her image.

 Allegedly, the toy company had decided to market a set of dolls that featured a rock theme.
 They had obtained permission from the likes of Joan Jett and Debbie Harry.
 However, for their rockabilly/psychobilly styled doll they had not spoken to or their Patricia Day, the musician they had based on the doll’s look on.
 The singer claimed that the company had, in fact, used the cover of one of the band’s albums as inspiration for the doll, something you may judge for yourself in the picture below.

 The tiny rock action figures, the curiosities and general monstrosities

 Bobbleheads of rock musicians also exist.
 Some look more convincing than others.
-The company Aggronautix makes bobbleheads specialized on alternative and punk rock.
+The company Aggronautix makes bobbleheads specialized in alternative and punk rock.
 One of the ones easiest to acquire is that depicting punk rock agitator, the late GG Allin.
 In all fairness, even a superficial glance at this show that great work seems to have been put into the making of this.
-Allin’s unsettling stage presentation is displayed together with the filth, blood soaked skin and indecipherable tattoos.
-The company also designs models depicting card carrying members of the indie rock elite, such as Mojo Nixon, J Mascis of Dinosaur Jr, Keith Morris or Wendy O. Williams.
+Allin’s unsettling stage presentation is displayed together with the filth, blood-soaked skin and indecipherable tattoos.
+The company also designs models depicting card-carrying members of the indie-rock elite, such as Mojo Nixon, J Mascis of Dinosaur Jr, Keith Morris or Wendy O. Williams.

 Moving forward, recently it was announced that Steve Ignorant of punk rock collective Crass would be getting his own action figure.
-The news was greeted with strained amusement by some given tf the anarcho-punk group’s legacy.
-If that wasn’t a problem, than the extremely passing resemblence to Ignorant may be something to get worked up about.
+The news was greeted with strained amusement by some, given the anarcho-punk group’s legacy.
+If that wasn’t a problem than the extremely passing resemblance to Ignorant maybe something to get worked up about.